 Unlike a RIO, an interest-only mortgage will have a fixed term.
 At the end of that term, you will be expected to repay the loan in full.
 This means you’ll need a clear strategy or plan in place for how you will pay it off.

-The RIO market has grown over the last few years, with more lenders (including high street banks and building societies) providing new products, therefore offering more choice to borrowers.
+The RIO market has grown over the last few years, with more lenders (including high street banks and building societies) providing new products, therefore offering more choices to borrowers.
 Interest rates on RIOs also fell slightly between 2019 and 2020.

 Why have a RIO?

-A retirement interest only mortgage could suit you if you are coming to the end of an interest only mortgage term and are unable to clear the loan.
+A retirement interest-only mortgage could suit you if you are coming to the end of an interest-only mortgage term and are unable to clear the loan.
 You can talk to a reputable mortgage broker to discuss your options.

 What are the benefits of having one?

 You only have to pay off the interest on the mortgage each month, which means the monthly payments will be lower than if you were paying off some of the interest and the capital.
 With a RIO, you are more likely to have some money to pass on to your children for an inheritance when you die than if you were to take out an equity release plan.
-The term of the mortgage loan is not fixed – remember, the loan is usually only payable when you die or move into long-term care.
+The mortgage loan term is not fixed – remember, the loan is usually only payable when you die or move into long-term care.

 What’s the difference between a RIO and an equity release scheme?

-An equity release plan will be paid off when you die or sell your home to move into long-term care, and the interest will need to be repaid at this time too.
+An equity release plan will be paid off when you die or sell your home to move into long-term care, and the interest will need to be repaid at this time, too.
 Equity release may be an option if you are looking to boost your retirement income.
 A RIO works more like a normal mortgage – you’re paying off the interest each month rather than it accumulating as with equity release.

 If you are nearing or at retirement age and still have a mortgage to repay, a RIO product could be ideal as it will take away the worry of having to make large mortgage payments.